 - Fences and out buildings

 If you are conducting a new build or having renovations carried out on your home, make sure that you arrange a handover inspection.
-Houspect can provide a detailed and beneficial report to help you ensure that your dream home is completed to your specifications.
+Houspect can provide professional new home inspections in Adelaide and surrounding areas, plus a detailed and beneficial report to help you ensure that your dream home is completed to your specifications.